SwitchAlpha/SwitchAlpha/README.md

 - 👋 Hi, I’m @SwitchAlpha
-- 👀 I’m interested in ...
+- 👀 I’m interested in Making cool apps
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Vue.JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me on discord: SwitchAlpha#1337
+- 📫 Reach me on discord: SwitchAlpha#4359

 <!---
 SwitchAlpha/SwitchAlpha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.